kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 --

-- On a context switch, which process to run next, from the set of ready processes?
+- During a context switch, which process should run next from the set of ready processes?
-- The OS scheduler schedules the CPU requests (bursts) of processes
+- The OS scheduler manages the CPU requests (bursts) of processes
-  - CPU burst = the CPU time used by a process in a continuous stretch
+  - CPU burst: The CPU time used by a process in a continuous stretch
-  - If a process comes back after an I/O wait, it counts as a fresh CPU burst
+  - A process returning after an I/O wait starts a new CPU burst

 ### What Are We Trying to Optimize?

 --

-- Maximize utilization (= fraction of time the CPU is used)
+- Maximize utilization: The fraction of time the CPU is used
-- Minimize average turnaround time (= time from a process's arrival to completion)
+- Minimize average turnaround time: The time from a process's arrival to its completion
-- Minimize average response time (= time from a process's arrival to first scheduling)
+- Minimize average response time: The time from a process's arrival to its first scheduling
-- Fairness: All processes must be treated equally
+- Fairness: Ensure all processes are treated equally
 - Minimize overhead: Run a process long enough to amortize (reduce) the cost of a context switch (~1 microsecond)

-### First-in-First-Out (`FIFO`)
+### First-in-First-Out (FIFO)

-`FIFO` runs processes in arrival order (e.g., A, B, C at t=0) without preemption until completion
+FIFO runs processes in arrival order (e.g., A, B, C arriving at t=0) without preemption until completion

 - Pros
   - Simple to implement
-  - Fair by arrival order
+  - Fair based on arrival order
 - Cons
-  - The convoy effect delays short jobs
+  - The convoy effect delays short jobs behind long ones
-  - High turnaround times (especially for processes arriving later or shorter jobs stuck behind longer ones)
+  - High turnaround times, especially for processes arriving later or short jobs stuck behind longer ones

 ![img](./img/13.png)

-### Shortest Job First (`SJF`)
+### Shortest Job First (SJF)

-`SJF` runs the shortest job first, non-preemptively; it is optimal when jobs arrive together
+SJF runs the shortest job first, non-preemptively; it is optimal when jobs arrive simultaneously

 - Pros
   - Minimizes wait time for simultaneous arrivals
   - Efficient for varied job lengths
 - Cons
-  - Short jobs wait if a long job starts
+  - Short jobs wait if a long job starts first
-  - Needs accurate job length estimates
+  - Requires accurate job length estimates

 ![img](./img/14.png)

-### Shortest Time-to-Completion First (`STCF`)
+### Shortest Time-to-Completion First (STCF)

-`STCF` (or `SRTF`) preempts for the job with the shortest remaining time on new arrivals
+STCF (also known as SRTF) preempts for the job with the shortest remaining time when new processes arrive

 - Pros
-  - Lowers wait time dynamically
+  - Dynamically reduce wait time
-  - Prioritizes near-complete jobs
+  - Prioritizes jobs nearing completion
 - Cons
   - High context switch overhead
-  - Needs remaining time estimates
+  - Requires accurate estimates of remaining time

 ![img](./img/15.png)

-### Round Robin (`RR`)
+### Round Robin (RR)

-`RR` gives each process a fixed time slice, preempting and cycling through a queue
+RR assigns each process a fixed time slice, preempting and cycling through a queue

 - Pros
-  - Fair CPU sharing
+  - Ensure fair CPU sharing
-  - Good response time for interactive systems
+  - Provides good response time for interactive systems
 - Cons
-  - Poor turnaround for long jobs (frequently interrupted, etc.)
+  - Poor turnaround for long jobs due to frequent interruptions
-  - Quantum size impacts efficiency (too small increases context switch overhead; too large mimics `FIFO` behavior)
+  - Time quantum size impacts efficiency
+    - Too small: Increases context switch overhead
+    - Too large: Mimics FIFO behavior

 ![img](./img/16.png)